TheLord699/SideScrollerPython/README.md

 Close memory_debugger: ESC
 Open terminal(do this in memory_debugger): Tab

+If you want to test lighting go into terminal, write environment.lighting = True and press N to place stationary lights

+If you want to see hitboxes and other debug stuff write into terminal debugging = True

 This project is more of a showcase of different systems

 ![image alt](https://github.com/TheLord699/SideScrollerPython/blob/a9c685ae1db8d070a10e447c9e7f7f11895733ff/Title.png?raw=true)